 Performance deficiencies associated with maintenance issue(s) should be clearly identified.
 A maintenance related PD can involve various types of licensee performance problems, including, but not limited to: deficient procedures, instruments/measuring and test equipment, tools or other equipment, deficient work practices, deficient maintenance support activities (e.g., replacement parts procurement and dedication, storage and material issue), inadequate recognition and handling of common cause problems, or inadequate root-cause analysis and/or corrective actions for degraded performance or condition of SSC(s)/function(s).

-When answering the PD screening questions in IMC 0612, Appendix B, consider the terminology descriptions provided in Appendix of this inspection procedure for the IOC.
+When answering the PD screening questions in IMC 0612, Appendix B, consider the terminology descriptions provided in Appendix B of this inspection procedure for the IOC.
 NUMARC 93-01 and RG 1.160 may provide some additional insight on properly characterizing a potential PD; however, inspectors should note that these are not regulatory requirements.

 In some instances, an issue of concern (IOC) may cause or contribute to degraded performance of an SSC or function within the scope of the maintenance rule (a SSC IOC) and a separate issue of concern may cause or contribute to improper consideration of that performance within the licensee’s maintenance program (a Program IOC).
 In this case the SSC IOC should normally be screened separately from the Program IOC.